southside-chillers/southside.chillers.online/southside/content/chapters/forensic-orcaeology.md

 "Do we know anyone who might want to steal a book about dragons?" says Harlan.

 "Yes," says Hanamir.
-"Remember the tiefling, Magic?
+"Remember the tiefling, [Magick](/characters/magick/)?
 The tiefling whose village, home, and family were burned to a crisp by a dragon?"

 They each look at each other, stunned at how much sense this makes, and how quickly it came together.